-88% of third-party batteries tested in a UL Solutions study caught fire or exploded in at least one test.
-According to a new UL Solutions report on the safety of third-party (also called aftermarket) phone batteries, the majority of batteries tested failed to comply with the safety requirements that OEM batteries must meet and "purchasing aftermarket batteries brings with it safety risks".
+According to a new UL Solutions report on the safety of third-party (also called aftermarket) phone batteries, the majority of batteries tested failed to comply with the safety requirements that Original Equipment Manufacturers (OEM) batteries must meet and "purchasing aftermarket batteries brings with it safety risks".15

-In this study, 33 brands of third-party batteries were sourced from North America, China and Europe, and multiple samples of each were tested to local battery safety standards, culminating in over 1,200 test results.
-The study included a range of tests from short circuiting at varying temperatures to behaviour in low pressure environments.
+In this study, 33 brands of third-party batteries were sourced from North America, China, and Europe, and multiple samples of each were tested to local battery safety standards, culminating in over 1,200 test results.
+The study included a range of tests from short circuiting at varying temperatures to behavior in low pressure environments.
 UL found that 88% of the batteries caught fire or exploded in at least one of the tests that OEM batteries are required to pass.
-For the batteries sourced in North America, 100% had at least one test failure resulting in smoke, fire or explosion.
+For the batteries sourced in North America, 100% had at least one test failure resulting in smoke, fire, or explosion.

-The UL Solutions study demonstrates that there is a vast range of quality levels when it comes to third-party batteries and consumers should scrutinise the source of their batteries to ensure they are tested appropriately for compliance to safety standards.
+The UL Solutions study demonstrates that there is a vast range of quality levels when it comes to third-party batteries and consumers should scrutinize the source of their batteries to ensure they are appropriately tested for compliance to safety standards.

-While Apple do not disable the use of third-party batteries, transparency is critical.
+While Apple does not disable the use of third-party batteries, transparency is critical.
 It is important to notify consumers when a third-party battery is installed so they are aware of the potential risk to their safety.